DSCI-310/DSCI-310-Group-1/analysis/introduction.md

 The dataset we will be using contains the following features (the type of feature is given by the UCI ML Repo):

-- study time: The number of hours spend studying per week.
+- `study time`: The number of hours spend studying per week.
 It is a numeric feature where each number is associated with a range of hours spent studying (numeric: 1 - <2 hours, 2 - 2 to 5 hours, 3 - 5 to 10 hours, or 4 - >10 hours).

-- Pstatus: Whether the parents of the student are currently living together or seperated (Binary feature: T = living together, A = apart)
+- `Pstatus`: Whether the parents of the student are currently living together or seperated (Binary feature: T = living together, A = apart)

-- Medu: Numeric representations of the mother's education level  (numeric: 0 - none, 1 - primary education (4th grade), 2 - 5th to 9th grade, 3 - secondary education or 4 - higher education)
+- `Medu`: Numeric representations of the mother's education level  (numeric: 0 - none, 1 - primary education (4th grade), 2 - 5th to 9th grade, 3 - secondary education or 4 - higher education)

-- Fedu: Numeric representations of the father's education level  (numeric: 0 - none, 1 - primary education (4th grade), 2 - 5th to 9th grade, 3 - secondary education or 4 - higher education)
+- `Fedu`: Numeric representations of the father's education level  (numeric: 0 - none, 1 - primary education (4th grade), 2 - 5th to 9th grade, 3 - secondary education or 4 - higher education)

-- Mjob: The mother's job (Categorical: 'teacher', 'health' care related, civil 'services' (e.g. administrative or police), 'at_home' or 'other')
+- `Mjob`: The mother's job (Categorical: 'teacher', 'health' care related, civil 'services' (e.g. administrative or police), 'at_home' or 'other')

-- Fjob: The father's job (Categorical: 'teacher', 'health' care related, civil 'services' (e.g. administrative or police), 'at_home' or 'other')
+- `Fjob`: The father's job (Categorical: 'teacher', 'health' care related, civil 'services' (e.g. administrative or police), 'at_home' or 'other')

-- goout: A representation of how often the student goes out with friends (numeric: from 1 - very low to 5 - very high)
+- `goout`: A representation of how often the student goes out with friends (numeric: from 1 - very low to 5 - very high)

-- travel time: how long it takes to get to school (numeric: 1 - <15 min., 2 - 15 to 30 min., 3 - 30 min. to 1 hour, or 4 - >1 hour)
+- `travel time`: how long it takes to get to school (numeric: 1 - <15 min., 2 - 15 to 30 min., 3 - 30 min. to 1 hour, or 4 - >1 hour)

-- romantic: Whether or not the student is in a romantic relationship (Binary: yes and no)
+- `romantic`: Whether or not the student is in a romantic relationship (Binary: yes and no)

-- G3: The final grade of the student at the end of the year represented by a 0-20 scale (numeric: from 0-20 where 0 represents 0-5% and 20 represents 95-100%)
+- `G3`: The final grade of the student at the end of the year represented by a 0-20 scale (numeric: from 0-20 where 0 represents 0-5% and 20 represents 95-100%)